 If you’re able to make a bigger up-front investment, you may consider replacing your traditional electric water heater with a heat pump water heater.

-Instead of generating heat directly, heat pump water heaters act more like refrigerators in reverse — they pull heat into the device instead of pushing it out.
+Instead of generating heat directly, heat pumps act more like refrigerators in reverse — they pull heat into the device instead of pushing it out.

-A family of four could save more than $330 per year on its electric bills, compared to a standard electric water heater, according to the DOE.
-The DOE estimates the cost to switch is approximately $800, so that family of four would recoup their initial investment after three years.
+A family of four could save more than $470 per year on its electric bills, compared to a standard electric water heater, according to the DOE.
+The DOE estimates that a family of four would recoup their initial investment after three years.
 Over the heater’s 13-year lifespan, expect savings of $4,570.

 The Energy Star site has a questionnaire to help you decide if heat pump water heaters are a good fit for your home.

-You don’t need as much heat when you’re in bed at night, and you don’t need as much heating or air conditioning when you are out of the house (assuming you have no pets at home).
+You don’t need as much heat (or cold air) when you’re in bed at night, and you need even less when you are out of the house (assuming you have no pets at home).
 But you don’t want to climb out of bed on a cold winter morning or come home to a hot house in the summer.

-A programmable thermostat solves these problems by automatically adjusting the temperature settings for you.
+A smart thermostat solves these problems by automatically adjusting the temperature settings for you.

 Ten minutes before you get up in winter, the heat turns on.
 Ten minutes before you get home after a hot summer day at work, the air conditioning adjusts to cool the house.
 You use the heating and cooling only when you actually need them.

 A programmable thermostat can save you $50 on heating and cooling costs each year, according to the government’s Energy Star program.
-Starting around $20, many models are simple enough to install on your own and can pay for themselves in under two years.
+Starting around $80, many models are simple enough to install on your own and can pay for themselves in under two years.

 Another bright idea for savings?
 Replacing your light bulbs.

 Light emitting diode (LED) light bulbs are 90% more efficient than traditional incandescent bulbs and can last up to 20 years (about 100,000 hours of operation).

-LEDs used to be expensive for a single bulb, but today, you can get a six-pack of LED bulbs for around $10.
+LEDs used to be expensive for a single bulb, but today, you can get a four pack of LED bulbs for around $10.

-By using the LEDs throughout your home, you can save about $225 in energy costs per year by replacing incandescent bulbs with LED lighting, according to the EPA’s Energy Star Program.
+By replacing the incandescent bulbs throughout your home with LED lighting, you can save about $225 in energy costs per year, according to the EPA’s Energy Star Program.